 Providing Educational & Professional Guidance

 These women help Emerson's graduate students experience the variety of clients Micucci describes.
 As the Director of Clinical Programs, Micucci gets students started with placements at one of Emerson's seven on-campus clinics.
-Cohn Thau, the Director of Clinical Education, tracks students' clinical work throughout their time at Emerson to ensure they are meeting both Emerson's requirements and those of the American Speech-Language-Hearing Association (ASHA).
+Cohn Thau, the Director of Clinical Education and the Graduate Program Director, tracks students' clinical work throughout their time at Emerson to ensure they are meeting both Emerson's requirements and those of the American Speech-Language-Hearing Association (ASHA).
 Micucci and Cohn Thau work closely together to see that students can fulfill their clinical needs—to gain specific skills or exposure to particular populations.

 Creating an Encouraging Environment